Pamela Duncan (actress)

-Pamela Duncan (December 28, 1924 – November 11, 2005) was an American B-movie actress who starred in the 1957 Roger Corman cult science fiction film Attack of the Crab Monsters and later appeared in the 2000 Academy Award-nominated documentary, Curtain Call, that focused on the lives and careers of the residents of the Lillian Booth Actors Home in Englewood, New Jersey.
+Pamela Duncan (December 28, 1924 – November 11, 2005) was an American B-movie actress who notably starred in two 1957 cult films for Roger Corman: Attack of the Crab Monsters and The Undead.
+She later appeared in the 2000 Academy Award-nominated documentary, Curtain Call, that focused on the lives and careers of the residents of the Lillian Booth Actors Home in Englewood, New Jersey.

 Biography

-A native of Brooklyn, New York, Duncan won several local beauty pageants as a teenager before moving to Southern California to get into film acting.
-She attended Cornell University and Hunter College.
+A native of Brooklyn, New York, Duncan won several local beauty pageants as a teenager.
+She attended Hunter College and Columbia University before moving to Southern California in 1951 to get into film acting.

 Duncan worked three years in summer stock theatre.
 Her first role came when she appeared in the 1951 film Whistling Hills.
 Also in the 1950s, she played the part of Mike Hammer's secretary Velda in the mystery drama My Gun Is Quick.